Effort Values and Natures: A Mathematical Approach

 A stands for Attack and D for Defense, obviously, but that does not especially matter; what matters is the fact that we can multiply or divide both the numerator and the denominator by the same number if we want without changing the final result, as you should learn in basic algebra.
 Thus we only need to divide by 1.1 again to see that (A * 1.1) / (D * 1.1) = A / D. Admittedly, the rounding (because again, the Pokémon games always round down) will change it a little bit, but the difference is too small to matter.
 The point here is that there is no mathematical reason to give your Pokémon a nature that boosts its higher Attack/Defense stats rather than the lower ones, even though the point difference is greater.

 But we've only been discussing Attack and Defense (along with their special counterparts) so far.
 The thing is that while they are applied through multiplication and division during battle, Speed and HP are not - Speed comes into play through direct comparison with the other Pokémon's Speed, and HP gets subtracted from throughout the course of the battle.
-Natures never affect HP, so that's out of the discussion for now, but indeed, Speed is the one stat where you actually do benefit more from giving a +Speed nature if the Pokémon already has high Speed than if it has low Speed - a Pokémon with 100 base Speed and a +Speed nature will outspeed neutral-natured Pokémon with base 114 or less Speed (14 base points higher than itself), but a Pokémon with 50 base Speed and a +Speed nature will only outspeed neutral-natured Pokémon with 59 or less base Speed (9 base points higher than itself).
-A high-Speed Pokémon gets much more out of a +Speed nature than a low-Speed one.
+Natures never affect HP, so that's out of the discussion for now, but indeed, Speed is the one stat where you actually do benefit more from having a +Speed nature if the Pokémon already has high Speed than if it has low Speed - a Pokémon with 100 base Speed and a +Speed nature will outspeed neutral-natured Pokémon with base 114 or less Speed (14 base points higher than itself), but a Pokémon with 50 base Speed and a +Speed nature will only outspeed neutral-natured Pokémon with 59 or less base Speed (9 base points higher than itself).
+A high-Speed Pokémon gets more out of a +Speed nature than a low-Speed one.

 Effort Values

 Let's recount on how those work too, shall we?
-One Pokémon can have at most 510 effort points in total, and at most 255 in any given stat.
+One Pokémon can have at most 510 effort points in total, and at most 252 in any given stat.
 For every four effort points in a particular stat, the final stat that your Pokémon will end up with at level 100 is raised by one.

 What does this mean?
-It means that once you have 252 effort points in one stat, that stat will be 63 points (252 / 4) higher than it would have been if you had had no effort points, irrelevant of what the original value of the stat was.
-The thing is that unlike the natures, effort points factor in through addition, not through multiplication - which makes them an entirely different thing to work with mathematically.
+It means that once you have 252 effort points in one stat, that stat will be 63 points (252 / 4) higher than it would have been if you had had no effort points, regardless of what the original value of the stat was.
+The thing is that unlike natures, effort points factor in through addition, not through multiplication - which makes them an entirely different thing to work with mathematically.

 Imagine those two normal form Deoxys again.
 Both of them have maximum IVs, so their maximum Attack and Defense at level 100 are 399 and 199, respectively, and the minimums (with no effort points put into them) are 336 and 136.